EVERYTHING YOU NEED TO KNOW ABOUT ETHICAL FASHION CERTIFICATIONS

 WRAP principles are based on both international work standards and local laws that are a culmination of human resource management, health, safety and environmental practices, along with legal compliance with respect to import, export and customs legislation.

-ALLRIOT products are WRAP certified.
+ALLRIOT political clothing is WRAP certified.

 As with the ETI, membership in the Fairwear Foundation is granted to companies that work towards providing a safe working environment for their labor force; however, membership is only given if a brand is able to show that it has closely followed a series of steps based on the U.N Declaration on Human Rights.